WHAT IS CONTENTION ?

-At Green ISP we aim to provide you with the best service that is possible - our connectivity is taken from major backbone providers to provide as direct (and therefore fast and reliable) a connection to the Internet.
+At Green ISP we aim to provide you with the best service that is possible - our connectivity is taken from major ADSL wholesale providers to provide as direct (and therefore fast and reliable) a connection to the Internet as we can.

-However, 'in the real world' you are unlikely to achieve the types of figures which are stated in our packages (512kbps/1Mbit/2Mbit for example) consistently due to some of the following factors:
+However, 'in the real world' you are unlikely to achieve the types of figures which are stated in our packages (512kbps/1Mbit/2Mbit or 8Mb/s for example) consistently due to some of the following factors:

 Contention Ratios